 He then decided on putting on Katla's trousers and with the trousers, he was able to run and find all of the sheep.
 When Katla returned back home she noticed that Barði had taken her trousers!

-Find more folklore on Katla and the glacier bursts in my travel-blog on the notorious Katla
+Find more folklore on Katla and the glacier bursts in my travel-blog about the notorious Katla

 She then secretly took Barði and drowned him in a barrel of whey acid and left him there.
 Nobody knew where Barði had disappeared to, but later on, that same winter the whey acid in the barrel had little by little run-out, people heard Katla utter these words: "Senn bryddir á Barða" meaning "Soon Barði will appear".